lepture/shibuya/docs/contributing/roadmap.rst

 Roadmap
 =======

 Shibuya will be my (lepture_) default Sphinx theme for my Python projects.
-It is far from perfect now.
-I have many plans on this theme.
-Here lists some goals in my mind.
+It is still far from perfect.
+I have many plans for this theme.
+Here are some goals I have in mind.

 .. _lepture: https://github.com/lepture